ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 Flexibility after connection establishment is also important.
 Transport protocols that can migrate between multiple network-layer interfaces need to be able to process and react to interface changes.
 Protocols that support multiple application-layer streams need to support initiating and receiving new streams using existing connections.

+## Coexistence

+Note that while the Transport Service architecture is designed as an enhanced replacement for the Socket API, it need not replace it entirely on a system or platform; indeed, incremental deployability {{?RFC8170}} requires coexistence.
+The architecture is therefore designed such that it can run alongside (or, indeed, on top of) an existing Socket API implementation: only applications built to the Transport Services API are managed by the system's Transport Services implementation.

 # API and Implementation Requirements {#requirements}

 A goal of the Transport Services architecture is to redefine the interface between applications and transports in a way that allows the transport layer to evolve and improve without fundamentally changing the contract with the application.
 This requires a careful consideration of how to expose the capabilities of protocols.
 This architecture also encompasses system policies that can influence and inform how transport protocols use a network path or interface.